mirko-lelansky/django-voldemort/README.rst

 The project documentation is in the folder doc.
 To build the documentation for various output formats you can use the Makefile in the doc-folder.
-If you want to build only html then you can use the following command directl:
+If you want to build only html then you can use the following command direct :code:`python ./setup.py build_sphinx` .

-    python ./setup.py build_sphinx

-.

 ==============
 Contributing